dr4ke616/donedeal-notifier/README.md

 ```

 Note: The `max` value needs to be a multiple of three to take affect.
 This was probably Donedeals' way to handle the grid view they use on their site.

+### Email
+Basic email configuration
+- *sender_address*: The sender address (i.e your address)
+- *reciever_address*: A list of one or more recipients
+- *subject*: The subject you want for the email
+- *settings*: In order to send the email, you need to set the apropriate mail settings.
+This can be found with your email provider.